FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-12-08-we-won-a-hackaton.md

 We came for the fun, we stayed for the challenge, and we left with the prize 🏆

+!!! tip
+    Spoiler alert: If you want to get a sense of the final outcome before reading the rest of the post, you can watch the [video submission][video-submission]{:target="_blank"} we prepared.

 <!-- more -->

 ## The challenge